G-Two/homeassistant-subaru/README.md

 ## Configuration

 Once installed, the Subaru integration is configured via the Home Assistant UI:

 **Configuration** -> **Integrations** -> **Add** -> **Subaru (HACS)**

+**NOTE:** After installation and HA restart, you may need to clear your browser cache for the new integration to appear.

 When prompted, enter the following configuration parameters: